Mahakarmavibhangga ("Great Exposition of the Law of Karma")

 It is entirely possible, said the Buddha, that any good actions that a person commits just before death could result in an evildoer going straight to heaven.
 Or the evil actions of a person committed just before death could cause someone whom had previously performed numerous acts of merit to go straight to hell upon the dissolution of the body.
 However, neither heaven nor hell is to be regarded as a permanent condition.
 Each individual will eventually be reborn into future existences where the karma they have generated during previous lives will inevitably exert its effect.

+The Javanese artists have succeeding in transforming the dry, abstract contents of the text into a wonderful series of lively snapshots of Javanese village life during the period in which Borobudur was constructed, including scenes that depict people relaxing at home, working in the rice paddies, visiting the market, or fishing along the banks of a river.
 The reliefs have been structured show both the good and evil sides of the karmic equation, with some scenes portraying the punishments of hell while others display the rewards of heaven, with each panel that illustrates a karmic action immediately followed by a second panel that portrays the result of that action.
 The first 117 reliefs in the series portray a variety of different actions, all of which lead to an identical result, while the remaining 43 panels display the various results that can arise from a single action.

-Although no one knows with certainty why Borobudur’s architect had decided to shroud these beautifully executed reliefs in eternal darkness, several modern investigators have proposed possible explanations.
+Only 23 of the 160 panels in the series actually appear to portray the examples that the Buddha sets forth in the versions of the Mahakarmavibhangga Sutra that have survived into modern times.
+The remaining reliefs are either based on a secondary text or are the result of a purely local interpretation of the primary scripture.
+In either case, the reliefs reflect how the Javanese once viewed the Law of Karma within the context of their own indigenous customs and beliefs.
+(3) Although no one knows with certainty why Borobudur’s architect had decided to shroud these beautifully executed reliefs in eternal darkness, several modern investigators have proposed possible explanations.
 During the 1980s when archaeologists were restoring Borobudur they discovered a large number of carved architectural elements underneath the monument's northern stairway.
 Although none of this debris belonged to the monument that visitors, the carved stones appeared to belong to a building that must have been quite similar to Borobudur.
 An earthquake could have caused part of the building to collapse during construction, which would explain the opening up of a wide gully in the hillside.
 In this case, it would have been natural for he architect to use these damaged elements as infill before renewing the construction effort in order to lend further stability to the monument.
 This would explain the purpose of the stone casing that surrounds the entire monument, which may have been intended to enhance the pyramid’s structural stability.
 However, the modern structural engineers who have examined Borobudur says that the architect could have employed far less drastic measures than deploying a veritable mountain of stone.

+Supporters of the instability theory point to other on-site evidence that seems to support the proposition that Borobudur’s architect abandon the reliefs of the hidden foot for structural reasons.
+For example, when the casing stones were fitted over the hidden foot a few of the hidden panels were carelessly damaged, while other panels in the series were never completed.
+Had the architect simply decided to bury these reliefs underneath the promenade casing stones and then simply forget about them?
+Others believe that despite their lack of visibility, the reliefs of the hidden foot continued to play an invisible role in the monument's symbolic existence long after their disappearance.
+Since ancient times, the layout of the Javanese village home has followed a symbolic plan that is intended to conform in microcosm with the structure of the universe at large.
 “In the vertical plane, the house is typically divided into a tripartite scheme of things, where the roof space is identified with the realm of the gods and the floor level represents the mundane world of everyday existence.
 The void beneath the house is linked to an underworld populated by malevolent spirits, the souls of the dead and other supernatural agencies.
 In symbolic terms, movement from one part of the house to another represents cosmological journey between these different realms whose mystical geography is delineated in myth and ritual...."
 (4)

-(1) Perhaps the 160 relief panels of the Mahakarmavibbgangga may have a numerical significance in relationship to the 160 streams of consciousness that another Buddhist texts states is a contributor to the generation of karmic results.
+FOOTNOTES: (1) Perhaps the 160 relief panels of the Mahakarmavibbgangga may have a numerical significance in relationship to the 160 streams of consciousness that another Buddhist texts states is a contributor to the generation of karmic results.
 According to the Mahavairocana Sutra, a total of 60 "atomic" minds combine in various permutations to generate a total of 160 "molecular" streams of consciousness.
 (See the Enlightenment of Vairocana, translated by Alex Wayman, p.
 41.)
+(2) Borobudur: A Monument of Mankind by Dr. Soekmono, p.
+9. (3) Professor Ryusho Hikata has suggested a correlation between certain panels of this series and a sixth-century Buddhist text called the Lokaprajnapty-abhidharma.
+See Cultural Horizons of India, Volume IV by Lokesh Chandra, pp. 76-77.
+(4) Indonesian Heritage: Architecture, p.
+18. |

 Tidak ada komentar: